ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Experiments

 \subsection{Fine-tuning Setup}

-3DSSG dataset is employed as the benchmark for scene graph fine-tuning.
+3DSSG dataset is employed as the benchmark for scene graph fine-tuning. we used the standard configuration of 160 object categories and 27 predicate categories.
 The optimizer and scheduler configurations remained consistent with the pre-training phase, except that the warm-up period was omitted and the batch size is set to 8.
 The top-k accuracy ``A@k" is employed to evaluate object and predicate classification.
 The mean top-k accuracy ``mA@k" was used to assess the impact of long-tail categories in predicates.
 Scene Graph Classification (SGCLs, with graph-constrained) and Predicate Classification (PredCls) are introduced to evaluate predicate recall capability - both employing the Top-k recall ``R@k".

-In addition, we introduce two evaluation protocols:\\ \textbf{The 1st protocol is a full fine-tuning scheme.} In this setting, the parameters of the complete pretrained encoders are updatable; however, we assigned them a lower learning rate of $0.5 \times 10^{-4}$, while the MLP layers are set to $10^{-4}$. \\ \textbf{The 2nd protocol is an MLP-only fine-tuning scheme.} The entire pre-trained encoders are frozen, and only the MLP layers are fine-tuned with a learning rate, $10^{-4}$.
+We introduce two evaluation protocols to test ToLL:\\ \textbf{The 1st protocol is a full fine-tuning scheme.} In this setting, the parameters of the complete pretrained encoders are updatable; however, we assigned them a lower learning rate of $0.5 \times 10^{-4}$, while the MLP layers are set to $10^{-4}$. \\ \textbf{The 2nd protocol is an MLP-only fine-tuning scheme.} The entire pre-trained encoders are frozen, and only the MLP layers are fine-tuned with a learning rate, $10^{-4}$.